henrygarrido4/henrygarrido4/README.md

 <div id="" align="center">
   <img src="https://raw.githubusercontent.com/joesantosgarcia/joesantosgarcia/main/assets/joebanner.jpg" width="100%"/>
 </div>
-<h1 align="center">Hi 👋, I'm Joe Santos Garcia</h1>
+<h1 align="center">Hi 👋, I'm Henrry Garrido</h1>
-<h3 align="center">A full stack developer from Tampa, FL</h3>
+<h3 align="center">A Web developer and Content Editor from Houston, TX</h3>
-<h4 align="center">Hi my name is Joe Santos Garcia a web developer based out of NYC.
-I've worked on web development for more than 10+ years.
-I have a successful youtube channel with over 80,000 subscribers who love the content I create about web development and over 50,000 students world wide in multiple platforms.
-My goal is to get all my students and subscribers to a level of being hired as a developer as soon as possible. </h4>
+<h4 align="center">Hello!
+I'm Henrry Garrido, a dedicated web developer with a passion for technology.
+In just one year, I've successfully completed three diverse projects: one with vanilla HTML, CSS, and JavaScript, and two more using WordPress and Shopify.
+I'm constantly pushing boundaries and creating new projects.
+My ultimate goal is to empower people by solving their problems through innovative technology solutions.
+Let's connect and build something amazing together! </h4>

 <hr>